A Proposed Amendment to Improve the Process

 “Section 1: This Constitution may be amended by either: (a) five eighths of both Houses of Congress and five eighths of the States, which approvals by the Congress and the States may occur concurrently, or (b) two thirds of the States with a majority of the nation’s population as determined by the most recent Enumeration made pursuant to Article I Section 2 of this Constitution prior to the completion of the procedures set forth in this Section.
 If the first approval of a proposed amendment is by States, at least five States must approve the proposed amendment within a period of not more than one hundred twenty calendar days.
 Each State may determine whether actions under this article are to be by its legislature or by referendum.

-Section 2: All approvals of any proposed amendment shall expire if the proposed amendment has not been fully approved (a) for proposed amendments initiated by the Congress seven years after the vote of whichever House of Congress was the first to approve it, or (b) for proposed amendments initiated by States nine years after the first State approval.
+Section 2: All approvals of any proposed amendment shall expire if the proposed amendment has not been fully approved (a) for proposed amendments initiated by the Congress seven calendar years after the vote of whichever House of Congress was the first to approve it, or (b) for proposed amendments initiated by States nine calendar years after the first State approval.

 Section 3: The operative text of any amendment must be approved with identical wording.